The golden age of sound cards

 Graphics cards of the IBM era

 Not all computers were created equal.
 Some were born to educate, others for playing and in the case of the IBM PC it was for business.
-This has been already discussed in my famous article about golden age of sound cards (in Spanish, not yet translated to English).
+This has been already discussed in my famous article about golden age of sound cards.
 This time we will focus in the graphical aspect of the ancient and ubiquitous computer of the Big Blue.
 CGA, EGA, VGA… does it ring a bell to you?

 Unlike contemporary home computers, PC architecture didn’t use an integrated graphics chipset, it would use expansion cards to undertake graphical tasks.
 This –along with its philosophy of a more-or-less open architecture– would result in many solutions coming into existence along its lifetime.
 I’ve devoured quite a lot of old computer magazine pages and thus my impressions.